mdomorfaruk1272/41-SIMPLE-REACT-AUTHENTICATION-USING-FIREBASE-AUTHENTICATION/README.md

 ## npm install firebase -> used to install firebase on react project

 ## we need to import firebase from 'firebase/compat/app'
-## we must be import the module 'firebase/compat/auth' for use Authentication in project
+## we must be import the namespace 'firebase/compat/auth' for use Authentication in project

 ## initializeApp() method of firebase is used to Initialize the react app as firebase project. pass firebaseConfig obj as param of initializeApp().
 We need to do it outside of component